andrerpbts/base_form/README.md

 By the rule, the `persist` method is obligatory, and not implementing it, will cause your form raise a `NotImplementedError` when calling `save` to it.

-All things written inside `persist` method, will automatically run in a ActiveRecord transaction, and if some record have its validation failed, this will perform a Rollback and deliver the form to you with those erros grouped through `errors` method, like any AR model you are already familiar with.
+All things written inside `persist` method will automatically run in a ActiveRecord transaction, and if some record have its validation failed, this will perform a rollback and deliver the form to you with those errors grouped through `errors` method, like any AR model you are already familiar with.

 Let me stop to talk and show you something we can call as implementation of this: